ovidioruzzier/paperless-ng/docs/screenshots.rst

 ***********

 This is what paperless-ng looks like.
-You shouldn't use paperless to index research papers though, its a horrible tool for that job.
+You shouldn't use paperless to index research papers though, it's a horrible tool for that job.

 The dashboard shows customizable views on your document and allows document uploads: